 Now in order to reward and pay the crew, Harthacnut levied a geld (Tax) of 21000 pounds that made him unpopular on immediately throughout the country.

 English kings in the past had ruled in council with advice from nobles, but Harthacnut decided to adopt an aristocratic style, He had no faith in Earls, so he doubled the size of the English fleet to counter any insurgency within his Kingdom.

 Harthacnut’s mother wanted revenge for Harold’s murder of Alfred and in order to appease her, he passed an order to disinter Harold’s body from its place at Westminster and to publicly behead it.
-Afterwards Harold’s body was disposed of into a sewer and then retrieved and thrown into the Thames.
+Afterward, Harold’s body was disposed of in a sewer and then retrieved and thrown into the Thames.